noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 from a third party’s point of view, and as I turned towards Ozma-san with high expectations in mind, he wryly smiled before he continued.

-[It’s just Uncle’s personal view regarding Underworld King-sama.... but I think she’s like the God of the Demon Realm.]
+[It’s just Uncle’s personal view regarding Underworld King-sama... but I think she’s like the God of the Demon Realm.]

 [...The God?]